Serving static content

 .startAndWait()

-A single file can be exposed using staticFileGetServerEndpoint
+A single file can be exposed using staticFileGetServerEndpoint.

-Similarly, you can expose HEAD endpoints with staticFileHeadServerEndpoint
+Similarly, you can expose HEAD endpoints with staticFileHeadServerEndpoint and staticFilesHeadServerEndpoint.

-If you want to serve both GET and HEAD, use staticFilesServerEndpoints
+If you want to serve both GET and HEAD, use staticFilesServerEndpoints.

 for details.